Update: ‘Design’ section updated and ‘TopElectricSUV says’ section added.

 Platform

 Audi hasn’t confirmed, but reports say that the Q9 will ride on the same platform as the Q5, Q7, and Q8 – MLB Evo or what Audi recently terms as the PPC (Premium Platform Combustion).
-The Q9 will likely be Audi’s largest SUV on this platform.
+The Q9 will likely be Audi’s largest SUV on this base.
 Rather than offering outright performance and uncompromising luxury like Bentley, Audi will likely concentrate on aspects like space and value.

 Dimensions